a-meijer/showcase/ELO/README.md

 With that out of the way and the files closed, I sort the ratings and then print them to console and file.
 If you do this, make sure to name your output file differently than your input files so you don't overwrite anything important.

 ### Tuning the Algorithm
-The algorithm works according to the code snippet above and there are a few ways to change it meaningfully such as choosing a different K-value or adapting the initial rankings, without reimplementing the entire algorithm.
+The initial prototype works according to the code snippet above and there are a few ways to change it meaningfully such as by choosing a different K-value or adapting the initial rankings, without reimplementing the entire algorithm.
+This will be demonstrated later in Variations.

 #### Choosing The K-Value for Rating Sensitivity
-The K value is set as a constant 100 in this algorithm and it affects the amount of rating change after a single match.
-The algorithm could be improved by using a dynamic K-value that changes based on the recent match results of each player, or changes based on the context of the match.
-For example, matches in provincial championships could have a higher K-value than matches in a regional tournament, matches in the semifinals could have a higher K-value than matches in the Round of 16, or matches in the main draw could have a higher K-value than matches in consolation.
-I think changing the K-value based on a player's entire match history is reasonable.
-Changing the K-value based on the number of games in a match is also possible.
-If a player wins by a large margin, their rating could reasonably go up more than if they won by a small margin.
+The K value is set as a constant 100 in the initial prototype and it affects the amount of rating change after a single match.
+The algorithm could be improved by using a dynamic K-value that changes based on the recent match results of each player.
+This is demonstated later in Variations.

-#### Initial Ranking
-initial ranking affects the algorithm greatly because my match data is so small.
-One way to correct this would be to have the initial rating of a winning player (if it is their first match) become the rating of their opponent until they win a match.
-This would require that I update the Player data structure to record match history.
-Another simpler way to improve the initial rankings is by taking an average of each player's Badminton BC Ranking Points and a constant initial value like 1000.
-Collecting match data from past tournaments could help to determine initial rankings for this algorithm.
-The order in which matches are passed through the algorithm affects the results.
-No matter the details of initial ranking, the best way to get accurate rankings is to run the algorithm through a lot of match data.

 ### Results Analysis
+#### Comparing Initial Prototype updateRankings.py to Official Rankings
 As expected, due to the extremely low number of matches for these ratings, consolation players get overrated and there are some unfortunate bad ratings.
 Considering the sample size of data, these initial results are decently accurate.
 The accuracy improves with more match data.

-#### Comparing Elo Rankings to Official Rankings
-We can compare the rankings here.
 Note that the BC rankings are based on points from tournament placement where as the Elo rankings are based on match results.

 | BC Rank | Player Name     | Points | Elo Rank | Player Name      | Rating |
 |---------|-----------------|--------|----------|------------------|--------|